sulu/sulu-docs/book/image-formats.rst

  - `path/to/<theme>/config/image-formats.xml`

-The following example show you different ways how you can define image formats:
+The following example shows you different ways to define image formats:

 .. code-block:: xml